-A request for a citizenship waiver should be submitted to Defence prior to seeking a personnel security clearance.
-Should this requirement arise, contact IEC in the first instance.
+A request for a citizenship waiver should be managed by the related project prior to seeking a personnel security clearance as per AGSVA guidelines.
 AGSVA will review the request and coordinate for a citizenship waiver to seek an Australian Government personnel security clearance and then liaise with the US to seek approval.
-Applicants who wish to seek a citizenship waiver should contact IEC Treaty Team for process details.